bitcoin/bips/bip-0139/field-registry.md

   Since backups may be stored online, this field is intended for test networks only (`testnet3`, `testnet4`, `signet`, `regtest`); it MUST NOT be used to store mainnet mnemonics.
 - `proprietary`: Optional JSON object storing account-specific metadata.

+### Account Status

+The `status` field may contain one of the following values.

+- `active`: The account can derive new addresses.
+- `superseded`: The account no longer derives new addresses, but must still be watched because it may hold or receive coins.
+- `archived`: The user retired the account, it is no longer watched.

 ## Signer Fields